YES! A golf simulator can provide many hours of entertainment and the opportunity to improve your golf game and reach new levels.

 When I was researching golf simulators and debating if it was worth it, I asked myself this question many times.
 I just didn’t know if I wanted to spend the $5-7 thousand dollars (the amount I ended up spending).
 Three year later I have the answer.

-So is a golf simulator worth it?
-YES!
-A golf simulator can provide many hours of entertainment and the opportunity to improve your golf game and reach new levels.
-In just 2.5 years I have decreased my average score from the between 77-85 to consistently shooting around par with the occasional round in the mid 70s.
+In the 5 years I have decreased my average score from the between 77-85 to consistently shooting around par with the occasional round in the mid 70s.
 My new range is between 70-77.

 When you match the opportunity to improve and play everyday with some quality instruction, the results can be impressive.
 The great thing about youtube and access to the world’s best instructors is that the information is out there on how to improve your swing.
 Get yourself a selfie stick, use your cell phone and chronicle the improvement of your golf swing.
 Or invest in some lessons and practice what you learn daily to improve your game.
 Trust me, the chances of becoming more consistent are very high.

 Have some friends or family that love to play the game of golf as much as you?
 Then the golf simulator just might be right for you.
 What can be better than playing simulator golf in January in the midwestern part of the United States on a course like Pebble Beach?
 Yes, I realize the real thing, but let us be realistic and settle for simulator golf under these circumstances.

 Golf ultimately is about the challenge and enjoying time with family and friends and simulator golf is another way to have both a challenge the quality time with those we want to be with.